Finding out all locally indistinguishable sets of generalized Bell states: Sufficient conditions for arbitrary dimensional systems

 Since the commutativity of the set $\mathcal{S}$ ensures the commutativity of its difference set $\Delta\mathcal{S}$, according to Theorem \ref{th3.1} (2), $\mathcal{S}$ is local disdinguishable when $\mathcal{S}$ is commutative.
 The condition (3) in Theorem \ref{th3.1} only applies when $d$ is composite.
+It is easy to see that, when $d$ is a prime number, the condition (2) is a special case of (1) in Theorem \ref{th3.1}.

 \begin{proof} From the previous discussion, the conclusion (1) is obvious.
 Let's consider (2), since the set $\Delta\mathcal{S}$ is commutative, there exists a unitary matrix $U$ which maps each GPM $A$ in $\Delta\mathcal{S}$ to a diagonal matrix $U^{\dagger}AU$.
 Let $|\beta\rangle\triangleq \frac{1}{\sqrt{d}}|(1,\cdots,1)\rangle$ be a $d$-dimensional unit vector, then the vector $|\alpha\rangle=U|\beta\rangle$ satisfies $\langle \alpha|A|\alpha\rangle=\langle \beta|U^{\dagger}AU|\beta\rangle=\hbox{tr}{A}=0$, thus the set $S$ is one-way LOCC distinguishable.
 Now consider the last condition, let $d$ be a composite number and $d=st$ be a decomposition.
 For $(m,n)\in\Delta\mathcal{S}$ and $m$ is invertible in $\mathbb{Z}_d$, the GPM $Z^{t}$ is not commutative to $(m,n)$, then each eigenstate $|\alpha\rangle$ of $Z^{t}$ satisfies $\langle \alpha|X^{m}Z^{n}|\alpha\rangle=0$.
 Similarly, if $n$ is invertible in $\mathbb{Z}_d$, then each eigenstate $|\beta\rangle$ of $X^{s}$ satisfies $\langle \beta|X^{m}Z^{n}|\beta\rangle=0$.
 Since $X^{s}$ and $Z^{t}$ are commutative, they have common eigenstates.
 Obviously, each common eigenstate $|\gamma\rangle$ satisfies $\langle \gamma|X^{m}Z^{n}|\gamma\rangle=0$.
 Therefore the set $S$ is one-way LOCC distinguishable. \end{proof}